New Federal Tax Law: A Blessing for About-to Retirees By Bill Eager

 Previously, once the retiree had to reach the age of 70 ½, they began receiving distributions from their retirement plans, and this was known as RMD.

 Does that make sense?
 The answer is NO, as per the analysis of the experts.
 They spelled out that there was a class of people who wanted to work after the age of 70, and under such circumstances, they might not need those funds so early.
-In addition, they avoided retirement distributions to be taxed at a higher rate and to be added to their wage income.
+In addition, they avoided retirement distributions to be taxed at a higher rate and to be added to their wage income as per described by Bill Eager.

 Moreover, there was another class of people who preferred delaying their retirement plan distributions until the time they required such money to cover unforeseen future expenses such as healthcare needs.
 As a matter of fact, keeping the retirement funds in the exempt plan bears fruit to retirees.